manifestuk/entitle.craft-plugin/src/README.md

 [craft]: https://craftcms.com "The CMS of choice for the Associated Press, appropriately enough"

 ## Requirements ##
-Entitle requires PHP 5.4 or above.
-It has been tested with Craft 2.6.
+Each release of Entitle is [automatically tested][travis] against PHP 5.5 and above.
+It is also manually tested on the most recent version of Craft.

+[travis]: https://travis-ci.org/experience/entitle.craft-plugin "See the Entitle build status on Travis CI"

 ## Installation ##